tristin/akka-sdk/CONTRIBUTING.md

-# Contributing to Akka Java SDKs
+# Contributing to Akka SDK for Javas

 FIXME contribution guidelines like in other LB projects